arthurbertoti/jump-mario/README.md

 # Jump Mario
-Jogo de navegador desenvolvido a partir de desafio proposto do curso 3035 TEACH da 3035 TECH.
+Jogo de navegador desenvolvido a partir do 1º desafio do curso 3035 TEACH da 3035 TECH.